Department of Public Safety

 Students seeking counseling, treatment, or rehabilitation can contact the campus coordinator of our drug and alcohol program.

-Many safety features have been implemented on the Shippensburg campus in order to keep everyone here as safe as possible, including measures for general safety, fire safety, and residential hall security.
+Many safety features are in place on the Shippensburg campus in order to keep everyone as safe as possible, including measures for general safety, fire safety and residential hall security.

 General Safety: The campus is well-lighted with high intensity sodium vapor lights.
-Our Facilities department regularly inspects campus facilities, makes any needed repairs, and responds to reports of potential safety hazards.
+Our Facilities Management and Planning Department regularly inspects campus facilities, makes any needed repairs, and responds to reports of potential safety hazards.

 All residence halls are equipped with fire sprinkler systems.
 Fire extinguishers are also provided in many different areas of all campus buildings and checked monthly.
 Fire hydrants are located outside each residence hall.
 The Department of Public Safety conducts monthly building inspections of every campus facility.

 Residence Hall Security: Professional resident deans, graduate resident directors and resident assistants live in the residence halls and alternately are assigned on-call duty.
 As members of the residence life staff, they undergo thorough training in enforcing residence hall security policies.

 Desk assistants are assigned to the desk at the main entrance of each residence hall during selected day and night hours.
 These desk assistants are in immediate phone contact with University Police if necessary.
 Residence life personnel and campus police also conduct foot and bicycle patrols throughout the residence hall areas.